Ed Orgeron: 2017–2018

 The beginning of the 2017 season saw Orgeron hire Matt Canada to be the offensive coordinator.
 Canada was known for an offensive playbook that was heavily based on setting skilled positions in motion prior to the snap, thus using jet sweeps often.
 The season began with LSU ranked in the top 15, but early losses to Mississippi State and Troy quickly found LSU unranked.
 However, the team went 7–2 in their remaining games, finishing the year with a 9–4 record.

 The 2018 season began with a season opening upset of 8th-ranked Miami, followed by another upset of 7th-ranked Auburn.
 These victories helped LSU rise to 5th in the CFP rankings, but a loss to 25th-ranked Florida sent LSU tumbling back to 13th.
 In response, the Tigers pulled off a shocking upset of No. 2 Georgia.
 The Tigers then avenged the previous year's loss to Mississippi State.
 The victories over Georgia and Mississippi State propelled LSU to being ranked No. 3 by the CFP going into a game against top-ranked Alabama.
 The LSU offense that had seemed to turn around after Steve Ensminger took over the duties of offensive coordinator was unable to score against Alabama's defense.
 After the loss to Alabama, LSU was able to defeat Arkansas and Rice before falling to Texas A&M in a 7-overtime game.
 With a 9–3 record, LSU was invited to the Fiesta Bowl to play the University of Central Florida, who had not lost a game in the previous two seasons.
 On New Years Day 2019, LSU gave UCF their first loss since 2016.
 LSU finished the 2018 season with a record of 10–3 and were ranked sixth in the nation by the AP poll and seventh by the Coaches poll.
-LSU was not predicted to have a good season in 2018, and some, including respected SEC commentator Paul Finebaum, believed it would be Orgeron's last.
+LSU was not predicted to have a good season in 2018, and some, including SEC commentator Paul Finebaum, believed it would be Orgeron's last.
 However, the successful season earned Orgeron a contract extension through the 2022 season.